Deutsche-Boerse-Risk/CloudPrismaMarginEstimator/README.md

 ### How to submit Repo portfolio in GUI?

-Please see [GUI User Guide](docs/gui.md), sections "Upload Repo portfolio" and "Enter Repo portfolio".
+Please see [GUI User Guide], sections "Upload Repo portfolio" and "Enter Repo portfolio".

 ### How to submit Repo portfolio to API?

-The Repo portfolio is part of [estimator request] as [repo_json](https://app.swaggerhub.com/apis-docs/dbgservice/cPME-dev/2.0#/repo_json) structure.
+The Repo portfolio is part of [estimator request] as [repo_json](https://app.swaggerhub.com/apis-docs/dbgservice/cPME/2.0#/repo_json) structure.
 The attributes correspond to columns in F7 portfolio export.
 Open-ended repo trades and floating rate repo trades are excluded from margin calculation.

 ### How to read Repo margin from API?

-The response to [estimator request] contains [rbm_margin](https://app.swaggerhub.com/apis-docs/dbgservice/cPME-dev/2.0#/rbm_margin) structure.
+The response to [estimator request] contains [rbm_margin](https://app.swaggerhub.com/apis-docs/dbgservice/cPME/2.0#/rbm_margin) structure.
 That contains:

 - for each margin class: additional margin and current liquidating margin in margin class currency, corresponding to CC750 report
 - for each ISIN/settlement date combination from the margin class: current liquidating margin, net cash position and net security position, corresponding to CC711 report